 A cash flow loan is a type of financing that is backed by your anticipated cash flow.

 So your repayment schedule are based on your projected cash flows.

-If you’re looking to access cash to tide over your company for a short period of time, a working capital loan allows you to quickly boost your small business’s capital so you can cover operating expenses.
+If you’re looking to access cash to tide over your company for a short period of time, a working capital loan could allow you to quickly boost your small business’s capital so you can cover operating expenses.

-If you need to purchase inventory to get you through the peak season, inventory financing can help bolster your equipment and inventory when you need it most.
+If you need to purchase inventory to get you through the peak season, inventory financing could help bolster your equipment and inventory when you need it most.

 You can also use your inventory as collateral.

 LendGenius offers a simple online form that can help you start the process of connecting with a potential lender – and it’s available 24/7 so you can have peace of mind all year long.